-- whether all necessary information has been provided at the beginning
+- whether all necessary information has been provided at the beginning; and

-‘Permitted application’ means any proposed development or use that compiles with the provisions of the planning scheme and thus under Section 51 of LUPAA must be granted a permit, with or without conditions.
+‘Permitted Application’ means any proposed development or use that complies with the provisions of the Planning Scheme and thus under Section 51 of LUPAA must be granted a permit, with or without conditions.

-Advertising undertaken in accordance with the LUPPA by:
+Advertising is undertaken in accordance with LUPPA by:

 - notice in The Examiner newspaper

-- notices put up at each public frontage of the land
+- notices displayed at each public frontage of the land

-- notices to each adjoining owner and occupier of land
+- notices to each adjoining owner and occupier of the land

 If representations are received Council must consider those representations at an ordinary meeting of Council (see Ordinary Meeting of Council dates) and decide to either approve, refuse or amend any proposed conditions.
-All this shall occur within the 42 day time frame unless prior written consent from the application is made.
-The applicant may appeal the decision and anybody who has made representations may also appeal the decision to the Resource Management and Planning Appeal Tribunal.
+All this shall occur within the 42-day time frame unless prior written consent from the application is made.
+The applicant may appeal the decision and anybody who has made representations may also appeal the decision to the Resource Management and Planning Appeal Tribunal (RMPAT).

 How long is a Planning Permit valid for?